top of page

 What comes next is not about understanding—it is about what you choose to do with it.

-All major religions and philosophies, despite their differences, arrive at the same truth: healing is not comfortable, but it is one of the most worthwhile things a person can do—not just for themselves, but for the world they are a part of.
+Healing is not comfortable, but it is one of the most worthwhile things a person can do—not just for themself, but for the world they are a part of.
 Healing yourself is not separate from contributing to something larger—it is where that contribution begins.

 If what you have read is true, then this is no longer abstract.
 The patterns you carry do not remain contained within you, and the responsibility for understanding and changing them belongs to you—no one else can do it for you.
 It is a choice: take responsibility for the impact you have, or ignore it and cast your vote for the world to remain as it is.